MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductFootprintRuleMapping.md

 # (Preview) Product footprint rule mapping in CloudforSustainabilityCarbonDataModel(PreviewProductFootprintRuleMapping)

-Mapping table from sustainability product carbon footprints to product\x2d or sector\x2dspecific rules rules applied for calculating or allocating emissions.
+Mapping table from sustainability product carbon footprints to product- or sector-specific rules rules applied for calculating or allocating emissions.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityCarbonDataModel/PreviewProductFootprintRuleMapping.cdm.json" target="_blank">GitHub</a>.